Mangesh46/Mangesh46/README.md

 ---

-> ⚡ *I focus on building dependable systems with real-world impact, not just academic projects.*
+> ⚡ *I focus on building dependable systems with real-world impact.*